CirroBuild/FrostiDocs/docs/reference/sql/join.md

 ## (INNER) JOIN

-### Overview

-`(INNER) JOIN` is used to return rows from 2 tables where the records on the compared column have matching values in both tables
+`(INNER) JOIN` is used to return rows from 2 tables where the records on the compared column have matching values in both tables. `JOIN` is interpreted as `INNER JOIN` by default, making the `INNER` keyword implicit.

-### Examples

-The following query will return the movieId and the average rating from table `ratings`.
+The following query will return the `movieId` and the average rating from table `ratings`.
 It will also add a column for the `title` from table `movies`.
 The corresponding title will be identified based on the `movieId` in the `ratings` table matching an `id` in the `movies` table.